k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

 <studio>

-* Right click the work area and select either the **New Table From SQL Based DB Query** , the **New Table From SQL Based Root Function** or the **New Table From SQL Based Broadway Flow** option.
+* Right-click the work area and select either the **New Table From SQL Based DB Query**, the **New Table From SQL Based Root Function** or the **New Table From SQL Based Broadway Flow** option.

 * From the Project Tree:

   * Via the [**Auto Discovery Wizard**](/articles/03_logical_units/06_auto_discovery_wizard.md) to create or edit the LU.
 The tables and their populations are automatically created and added to the LU schema.
 If a table exists, you can select to either override the existing implementation or not.

   * Creating a new table **manually**.
-In this option the table population should be created separately.
-Once the population is created, add the table to the LU schema.
-Note that if the table is used as the Master of Data, there is no need to create a Table Population.
+In this option, the table population should be created separately.
+Once the population has been created, add the table to the LU schema.
+Note that if the table is used as the master data, there is no need to create a Table Population.